 News

-London Design Festival: Fondation Arp
+London Design Festival 2024: Fondation Arp

-London Design Festival: Fondation Arp
+London Design Festival 2024: Fondation Arp

 For London Design Festival 2024, Christopher Farr x Fondation Arp will present two new rugs, the designs adapted from original artworks of the trailblazing multidisciplinary Swiss artist and designer Sophie Taeuber-Arp.
-The installation in September at the Christopher Farr Shoreditch Studio will include printed textiles developed from Taeuber’s artwork by Christopher Farr Cloth and modernist furniture from 8 Holland Street gallery.
+The installation in September at the Christopher Farr Studio, Shoreditch Design Triangle, will include printed textiles developed from Taeuber’s artwork by Christopher Farr Cloth and furniture from 8 Holland Street gallery: Mon 16th – Sun 22nd Sept 2024.

 Christopher Farr Shoreditch Studio, 18 Calvin St, London E1 6HF